-Chris van der Kuyl, chair of IES, stated that Scotland has the foundation to become a major global hub for video games.
-He noted that universities, ambitious studios, and creative clusters provide a strong ecosystem, but the industry must adapt to rapid global changes.
-“This manifesto is about practical, targeted action, improving access to capital, strengthening institutional understanding of the sector, and embedding digital creativity throughout our education system,” van der Kuyl said.
+Chris van der Kuyl, IES chair, pointed to Scotland's existing strengths — universities, ambitious studios, creative hubs — but warned the industry must keep pace with rapid global shifts.
+"This manifesto is about practical, targeted action, improving access to capital, strengthening institutional understanding of the sector, and embedding digital creativity throughout our education system," van der Kuyl said.

-UKIE CEO Nick Poole added that the manifesto represents an opportunity for long-term growth in the sector.
-“Scotland has long been a pioneer in the global video games industry.
-With the support of a new Scottish Government, we have an opportunity to help games businesses across Scotland build a long-term platform for growth, jobs, and international investment,” he said.
+Nick Poole, UKIE CEO, framed the document as a chance to capitalize on Scotland's legacy in game development.
+"Scotland has long been a pioneer in the global video games industry.
+With the support of a new Scottish Government, we have an opportunity to help games businesses across Scotland build a long-term platform for growth, jobs, and international investment," he said.

-The manifesto builds on existing initiatives such as CodeBase and calls on all political parties to commit to policies that encourage innovation, skills development, and sector growth.
-It reflects a coordinated effort by studios nationwide to ensure that Scotland remains competitive on a global scale.
+The manifesto extends work already underway through initiatives like CodeBase and challenges all political parties to commit to policies that support innovation, skills, and sector expansion.
+It represents a coordinated push by studios nationwide to keep Scotland relevant in an increasingly competitive global games market.

 Make sure to check out our articles about top games to play in 2026: